Handwritten Digit Recognition with AI

 MNIST dataset

-Neural Networks
+Neural Networks (NN)

+Neural networks are computational models inspired by the human brain's neural structure.
+They consist of layers of interconnected nodes, or "neurons," where each connection has an associated weight.
 The network is trained by adjusting the weights of the connections based on the error in its predictions.
 This is done through a process called backpropagation, combined with an optimization algorithm like gradient descent.
 As the network iterates over the data, it gradually learns to make more accurate predictions by minimizing the error.

-Convolutional Neural Networks (CNNs)
+Convolutional Neural Networks (CNN)

 While traditional neural networks are powerful, they have limitations when it comes to handling image data, especially for tasks like digit recognition.
 CNNs are a specialized type of neural network designed to process data with a grid-like topology, such as images.
-The key difference between CNNs and traditional NNs lies in the use of convolutional layers.
+The key difference between CNNs and traditional NNs lies in the use of convolutional layers, allowing the learning of spatial hierarchies of features, making them exceptionally well-suited for image recognition tasks.

 🧪 The Experiment